ePages-de/epages-devportal/_posts/2021/2021-05-31-feathers-js-overview.md

 ### Step 5: Test the service

-Lastly, we will use Postman to make calls to our API and check that things are operational.
+Lastly, I will use Postman to make calls to the API and check that things are operational.

-This is an example for a POST of a basic todo object to the API:
+This is an example of a POST of a basic todo object to the API:

 {% image_custom image="/assets/img/pages/blog/images/feathers-step5a.png" width="80" lightbox %}